illuin-tech/colpali/README.md

 [Token pooling](https://doi.org/10.48550/arXiv.2409.14683) is a CRUDE-compliant method (document addition/deletion-friendly) that aims at reducing the sequence length of multi-vector embeddings.
 For ColPali, many image patches share redundant information, e.g. white background patches.
 By pooling these patches together, we can reduce the amount of embeddings while retaining most of the page's signal.
 Retrieval performance with hierarchical mean token pooling on image embeddings can be found in the [ColPali paper](https://doi.org/10.48550/arXiv.2407.01449).
 In our experiments, we found that a pool factor of 3 offered the optimal trade-off: the total number of vectors is reduced by $66.7\%$ while $97.8\%$ of the original performance is maintained.

-To use token pooling, you can use the `HierarchicalEmbeddingPooler` class from the `colpali-engine` package:
+To use token pooling, you can use the `HierarchicalTokenPooler` class from the `colpali-engine` package:

 <details>
 <summary><strong>🔽 Click to expand code snippet</strong></summary>